on-site/guards.js/README.markdown

   specified.

 * **moneyUS**: Empty fields are valid, otherwise it must match a regex to ensure it looks like a valid US currency value (such as 15.22,
   $1,233, $.22, -$23, etc).
 This accepts an option argument that could specify a min or max value, of which the dollar amount is compared against.

+* **never**: This guard never fails.
+It is especially useful for errors that are triggered at odd times of the lifecycle (such as only when the page loads).

 * **oneRequired**: This should be used with grouped = true.
 This specifies that at least 1 value exists (ie, is not null, undefined,